 The length of the handle does matter.

-Look, as I said you want to use a hammer to hit hard.
+As I said, you want to use a hammer to hit hard.
 So, a longer handle is going to help you in this regard.

 What’s the equation?

 You will find a wide variety of hammers on the market.
-Let’s deal with some of the common hammers that we use for the DIY tasks or garden.
+Let’s deal with common hammers we use for DIY tasks or gardening.

 - Claw Hammer: I’ve already discussed the shape of this type of hammer.
 These are the most common ones.
-It’s called claw hammer since the one end of the head is like a claw.
-We use this hammer for various purposes including knocking the nails in with the flat surface and also to take it off using the claw end of that hammer if they are not required.
+It’s called a claw hammer since one end of the head is like a claw.
+We use this hammer for various purposes, including knocking the nails in with the flat surface and taking it off using the claw end of that hammer if it is not required.

 - Break Hammer: This type of hammer is to break the brick mostly.